Table of Contents

 How Does SIEM Work?

-- Event Correlation & Analytics: Once the data has been normalized and parsed, it undergoes event correlation using predefined rulesets or machine learning algorithms.
+- Event Correlation & Analytics: Once the data has been normalised and parsed, it undergoes event correlation using predefined rulesets or machine learning algorithms.
 These correlations help detect patterns indicative of security incidents or anomalies that might otherwise go unnoticed.

 - Incident Monitoring & Alerts: When a potential threat is detected through event correlation analysis, SIEM generates alerts for immediate action by cybersecurity teams.
-Real-time monitoring allows organizations to respond quickly to incidents before they escalate into severe breaches.
+Real-time monitoring allows organisations to respond quickly to incidents before they escalate into severe breaches.